Tozex/Smart-Contract-Library/README.md

 ### C) Automated Token Sale Contract (ICO / STO / BRO) compliant with all stabelcoins (USDT/USDC/BUSD/DAI) to automatically collect funds on an external wallet and distribute immediately your tokens.

+- Support ERC20 fungible or ERC721 non fungible token sale
+- Stablecoin and native blockchain cryptocurrency accepted
+- White listed and authorized wallets (optional)
+- Lock and unlock token transfer mechanism for emergency action
+- Automatic token distribution to investors
+- Automatic distribution of the fund to founders

 ### D) Multi-signature Token Contract to secure all fungible assets among co signers (until 10) used to deploy a specific governance token mechanism.

+- Up to 10 co signers allowed to confirm an outside transaction
+- Management of ERC20 fungible and ERC721 non fungible tokens
+- Possibility to set up a dealline confirmation parameter for an outside transaction